I’m Neil Monaghan.

 The film is set a few years from now and no reference is made to the actual political parties of today.
 Instead of Conservatives, Labour and Lib Dems, we have fictional parties from both right and left struggling for relevance in the shadow of Momentum-style left-wing party and a surging populist far-right movement.

 With division so rife – a misinformed, desperate generation could very easily back a charismatic extremist who can manipulate fear.
 HOUSE OF CARDS’ Frank Underwood has nothing on Dominic Drummond, the ex-newspaper baron and far-right leader who wants to be a very different kind of British Prime Minister.

 What’s the plan?

 We’ve been preparing ELECTION NIGHT for over a year, completing the script, working on the look and feel, making sure it’s political but not too party political and getting the budget right.
 We also completed our first day of filming at the anti-Trump rally in central London in July, footage which will feature in the final film.

 In September, we started pre-production and put out a casting call through Spotlight.
 We’ve had almost 7,000 applicants from actors and actresses (many of whom you will recognise from their other work), all keen to be involved in telling this story.
 We’ve begun the difficult task of shortlisting and will be conducting auditions and screen tests in London in a few weeks’ time.

-We’ve secured Director of Photography Mark Caldwell and are now hiring other Heads of Department – art department, costume design, make-up, fight co-ordinator and so on – so that come January we’re ready to shoot!
+We’ve secured Director of Photography Mark Caldwell and are now hiring other Heads of Department – art department, costume design, make-up, fight co-ordinator and so on – so that once this campaign closes we’re ready to shoot!

 If we’re able to raise £15,000 through Kickstarter, we can shoot the entire film by the end of February, have it finished by the end of the summer and release it in the autumn.